 The next eight years found us back in the former Czechoslovakia, now the Czech Republic.
 In November 1989, Communism had fallen, so it was safe for me to go and visit in 1990.
 From this visit came the idea and desire, first on my husband’s part who is not Czech, of moving there to live.
 After three years of earnest prayer and seeking guidance, when our work for the church in California was coming to a natural end, this desire came to fruition.
 God had placed us in a little village close to a small town, which was a big contrast to having lived in the very urban Los Angeles area.

 A year after we left the USA, a significant earthquake shook the LA area.
 Later that year, our church too was shaken through a massive change of direction and teachings.
 Understandably, this caused great trauma for many and resulted in a major split.
 In his mercy, God had moved us to the edge of the storm, so to speak, though of course, we couldn’t totally escape it.
 Yet, the Czech Republic was a definite refuge and also an opportunity to get to know other Christians, in this case, Seventh Day Adventists with whom we fellowshipped in a home church, and Catholics, several of whom we got to know as personal friends.
-These experiences taught me to be less judgmental of those with other spiritual views, but rather to appreciate them for who they are, even if I can’t agree with what they believe.
+These experiences taught me to be less judgmental of those with other spiritual views, but rather appreciate them for who they are, even if I can’t agree with all that they believe.

-We have now been back from teaching overseas for eleven years.
+We have now been back from teaching overseas for fourteen years.
 I have been privileged to do spiritual work full-time on the home front, having my own writing ministry (that had in part overlapped with Alex’s writing ministry) – for which God has miraculously provided financial means.
 It has also been a time filled with accomplishment and growth in insights and wisdom through a formal study course as well as personal wide reading.

 Mediumship was something I was uncomfortable about due to past conditioning, but the contents really resonated with me and made sense.
 I kept reading and summarizing the information, much of which is on this website.
-I also connected with a number of Divine Love followers in Australia.
+I also connected with a number of the Divine Love community followers in Australia.

-A couple in Melbourne became for a short time my Divine Love mentors.
+A couple in Melbourne became for a short time my mentors.
 They looked at my website as it then stood and encouraged me to share it with one of the Trustees of the Foundation Church of the Divine Truth — FCDT (a sister organization of which is the Foundation Church of the New Birth — FCNB.)

 In early October 2014, I contacted the FCDT and applied for membership.
 This had been a definite turning point.
 It included developing a number of special friendships, being affirmed and encouraged in my God-given gifts, most of which I was aware of, but not fully, involvement in church projects, and more.
-In 2015, I had completed a ministerial training course of the church and am now an ordained minister.
+In 2015, I had completed the ministerial training course of the church and am now an ordained minister.
+In 2018 I was asked if I would consider becoming a Trustee of the church and I accepted.

 I am continuing to write and add to my website.
 I am also the co-editor of the church’s newsletter that is serving the whole Divine Love community.
-I have attended four Divine Love retreats in the USA and assisted in organizing the last one in 2017.
+I had attended five Divine Love retreats in the USA and one in Canada, and assisted in organizing the last three.
 I keep in email contact with quite a few community members, sharing insights, providing encouragement, and/or answering questions.
-I participate in two weekly Skype / Zoom groups.
+I participate in two weekly Zoom groups.

 My intention in life is to help bring Love and Light into this dark world, and help people as I am able.
 And I look forward to one day reaching the Celestial Spheres of untold happiness and wonderful service and growth opportunities.
 I am also looking forward to seeing this earth finally at peace and in harmony with God — with no more hate, anger, killing, destruction, hunger, sickness and other forms of suffering.
 I don’t know when either one will happen, but both are a true hope and vision worth holding onto.

-© Eva Peck, 2015, 2018
+© Eva Peck, 2015, 2018, 2020